 The purpose of this course is to provide faculty with resources for bringing online course content up to the standards outlined in the Americans with Disabilities Act.

-By the start of the fall 2019 semester, all courses with an online delivery component, meaning a space within Blackboard, will be compliant with current laws.
+By the start of the fall 2019 semester, all courses with an online delivery component, meaning a space within Canvas, will be compliant with current laws.
 Meeting these standards benefits students with disabilities, and helps all students to access and use the content in online courses.
 LCSC will use the standards set forth in Universal Design for Learning (UDL) to achieve ADA compliance.
 UDL is a set of principles for curriculum development that gives all individuals ‐ all learning styles and all ability levels ‐ equal opportunities to learn.